 Isolation Forest for Outlier Detection

-Isolation Forest's unsupervised learning approach detects anomalies by isolating outliers using random feature splits, making it an efficient algorithm for identifying unusual patterns in your product's data.
 This outlier detection technique, as part of a suite of machine learning algorithms, constructs an ensemble of decision trees to partition data points.
 Anomalous instances require fewer splits to be isolated, as they differ notably from the majority of data.

-By averaging the path lengths across the forest, you can assign anomaly scores to each data point, with shorter paths indicating higher likelihood of being an outlier.
+By averaging the path lengths across the forest, you can assign anomaly scores to each data point, with shorter paths indicating a higher likelihood of being an outlier.

 One-Class SVM for Novelty Detection

 One-Class Support Vector Machine (SVM) is a powerful unsupervised learning algorithm that excels at novelty detection, making it an essential tool for identifying new or unusual patterns in your product's data.
 By training the one-class SVM model using only normal samples, it learns to define a boundary that includes the majority of the data points.
-During the training process, the algorithm optimizes the boundary to maximize the margin between the normal samples and the origin in a high-dimensional feature space.
-When new data is introduced to the trained model, it classifies points falling outside the learned boundary as anomalies.

 This unsupervised anomaly detection approach is particularly useful when you have limited labeled anomaly data, enabling you to detect previously unseen anomalies in your product's data.